WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 }
 ```

-This roughly matches the specification of the interest group in the B&A explainer.
+This roughly matches the specification of the interest group in [the B&A API](https://github.com/privacysandbox/bidding-auction-servers/blob/main/api/bidding_auction_servers.proto#L96C26-L96C26).

 The request is framed with a 5 byte header, where the first byte is the value 0x02 and the following 4 bytes are the length of the request message in network byte order.
-Then the request is padded to a set of pre-configured lengths (TBD).
+Then the request is zero padded to a set of pre-configured lengths (TBD).

 ### Example